-Like I said, changing Width or Height adapts the other field and this is a real time saver, otherwise you would have to calculate the relation between Width and Height yourself.
+This is a real time saver, otherwise you would have to calculate the relation between Width and Height yourself.
 Thanks to this feature you simply can’t go wrong!

 Vimeo again makes it easy for us, when you click in the box, the code is selected automatically.
 However, if that doesn’t work for whatever reason, set the cursor wherever in that code box and then press CTRL+A (Windows) or Command +A (MacOS).
 That selects everything for sure.

 After that, press CTRL+C (Windows) or Command + C(MacOs) to copy the code.

 - Select the page or post where you want to embed the video

 - In the html mode (Text tab in WordPress) of the page, place the cursor at the spot where you want to show the video

 - Press CTRL+V (paste for Windows) or Command+C(paste for MacOs) to paste the code into the page.

 Keep in mind that standard, this is the iFrame method.
 Not all content management systems allow this.
 In the past, this was not possible in WordPress, for instance.
 But since version 4.x, this is no longer a problem.
 Here you see an example of an embedded video with the iFrame method:

 What if iFrame is not supported on my site?

 On Joomla, you can use a wrapper module.
 In that case, just copy the link to the video from the address bar or use the Share link at the top of the panel.
 You will have to set the width and height manually in that case.